 During pre-production John Ford, himself a Navy veteran, toned down the play's more subversive content in hopes of getting Navy approval.
 Thus the movie elides the stage version's profanity and makes the villainous captain more comedic than evil.
 To compensate, Ford added broad slapstick comedy and expanded the role of Ensign Pulver

 Although modern sources state that Mervyn LeRoy tried to direct the film the way he thought John Ford would have wanted, in a modern interview, LeRoy claimed that he changed the role of "Doc" from an alcoholic, as Ford made him, back to the original sober character in the play.
 Fearing bad publicity regarding his takeover of the directing reins, LeRoy said he hired his own press agent, Arthur P. Jacobs, who would later produce many feature films.
-According to modern sources, Logan also directed portions of the final film and directed the editing; however, in the opening credits, only Ford and LeRoy are billed as director.
+According to modern sources, Joshua Logan also directed portions of the final film and directed the editing.
+However, in the opening credits, only Ford and LeRoy are billed as director.
 Although Ford received top billing, LeRoy's name, superimposed over a shot of the sea, is brighter and seems to shimmer.